 Intravenous loading dose of remifentanil 1 µg/kg administered over 60 seconds, followed by continuous infusion at 0.025-0.1 µg/kg/min.
 Infusion rate is titrated to maintain bispectral index (BIS) values between 60 and 80 and Ramsay Sedation Scale scores of 2-3.
 Infusion is initiated after endoscopy team confirms readiness and continued until procedure completion.
 Administered only to participants in the Remifentanil Group.

-Time frame: From end of procedure until awakening, assessed up to 30 minutes
+Time frame: From the end of the gastroscopy procedure until achievement of discharge criteria, assessed up to 2 hours

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.